symfony/symfony-docs/cookbook/deployment/tools.rst

 The typical steps taken while deploying a Symfony application include:

 #.
 Upload your code to the production server;
 #.
-Install/update your vendor dependencies (typically done via Composer, and may
+Install your vendor dependencies (typically done via Composer and may be done
-   be done before uploading);
+   before uploading);
 #.
 Running database migrations or similar tasks to update any changed data structures;
 #.
 Clearing (and optionally, warming up) your cache.